| Written by Mark Buzinkay

 • Barcode systems: Barcodes, typically placed behind the windscreen, are scanned to retrieve the vehicle's data.
 Disadvantage: Barcodes (or QR codes) must first be printed out.

 • RFID tags: Radio-frequency identification (RFID) tags offer a more advanced method, enabling quicker and more accurate identification.
-Disadvantage: you need to pair the tag with the VIN first.
+The disadvantage is that you need to pair the tag with the VIN first.

-• Pick-by-light: Active RFID tags enable adding a pick-by-light system to each vehicle.
-This makes identification much easier for the human eye.
+• Pick-by-light: Active RFID tags enable adding a pick-by-light system to each vehicle, making identification much easier for the human eye.

 These technologies serve several key functions: